 It’s a dynamic that we have seen play out in real time.
 Saturn’s transit thorough Aquarius has been concerned with crystallising change – in principle at least.
 Let us not forget that Saturn is powerful in this sign, being – traditionally – the co-ruler of Capricorn and Aquarius.
 However, whereas Saturn transiting Capricorn works to reinforce the centralisation of power and traditional social structures, Saturn in Aquarius seeks to modernise and reform those structures through testing their validity and robustness – often to breaking point.

-This period of history that seems to have been dominated by Aquarian/ Uranian chaos – and I suspect many of you will agree that the world at the moment seems like a chaotic place.
-This is part of the process of change, and it change seems seems synonymous with anarchy, hypocrisy and upheaval, as we debate, argue and fight over the direction of revolutionary travel.
+This period of history that seems to have been dominated by Aquarian/ Uranian chaos – and I suspect many of you will agree that the world seems chaotic.
+This is part of the process of change, and it appears to be synonymous with anarchy, hypocrisy and upheaval, as we argue over the direction of revolutionary travel.
 Or whether the revolution needs to occur at all.
 That is the reality (Saturn) of revolution (Aquarius) and it’s a dynamic that is, perhaps, best summed up in the following quote:

 “Like Saturn, the revolution devours its own children.”Jacques Mallet du Pan, 1793